jakbutler/docker-ufrii-airprint/README.md

 # docker-ufrii-airprint

-Modeled after [aadl/cups-alpine](https://github.com/aadl/docker-cups-alpine/blob/master/2.2.3/start-cups.sh) with support for Cannon URFII drivers and AirPrint support added.
+Based on  [aadl/cups](https://github.com/aadl/docker-cups) with support for Cannon UFR II (UFR2) drivers and AirPrint added.

 # What is CUPS?